Study: Majority of Healthcare Pros Opposed to Obamacare While Admitting Benefits

 About Coupa Software

 Founded in 2006, Coupa Software is the leading provider of cloud-based spend optimization software.
-More than 350 customers in 40 countriesuse the Coupa suite of finance applications to amplify their spend power and reduce costs up to 11 percent.
-Only Coupa provides a suite of true cloud applications for finance, including procurement, expense management and accounts payable that enables customers to launch the solution immediately and quickly realize significant savings.
-Learn more at: a href="https://www.coupa.com">https://www.coupa.comor call 650.931.3200.
-Read more at our company blog, Making Cents, or follow @Coupa on Twitter.
+More than 350 customers in 40 countries use the Coupa suite of finance applications to amplify their spend power and reduce costs up to 11 percent.
+Only Coupa provides a suite of true cloud applications for finance, including procurement, expense management and accounts payable that lets customers to launch the solution immediately and quickly realize significant savings.
+Learn more at: coupa.com or call 650.931.3200.
+Read more on the Coupa Blog, follow @Coupa on Twitter, or follow Coupa on LinkedIn at https://www.linkedin.com/company/coupa-software.

 The survey was conducted by uSamp (uSamp.com), the Answer Network, a premier provider of technology and survey respondents used to obtain consumer and business insights.
 The survey was conducted online from September 19-23, 2013 on behalf of Coupa among 200 U.S. healthcare professionals.